mritunjaysharma394/vowpal-wiki/Warm-Starting-Contextual-Bandits.md

 # Allowing cost-sensitive examples as input

-Warm-cb also supports the input examples being of cost-sensitive form, i.e. each example's label part is a cost vector.
-To accept this input format, VW needs to take an additional option --warm_cb_cs.
+Warm CB also supports the input examples being of cost-sensitive form, i.e. each example's label part is a cost vector.
+To accept this input format, VW needs to take an additional option `--warm_cb_cs`.
 Here we have a dataset [text_highnoise.vw](https://raw.githubusercontent.com/zcc1307/vw_datasets/master/datasets/text_highnoise.vw), which is identical to text_highnoise_m.vw, except that each example's label is in the cost vector format.
-We get exactly the same result as running using text_highnoise_m.vw as input without --warm_cb_cs option:
+We get exactly the same result as running using text_highnoise_m.vw as input without `--warm_cb_cs` option:

     ./vw --warm_cb 10 --cb_explore_adf --cb_type mtr --epsilon 0.05 --warm_start 10 --interaction 1000 --warm_start_update --interaction_update --warm_cb_cs -d text_highnoise.vw
     Num weight bits = 18